farfamahar/farfamahar.github.io/src/content/tori/microblog.md

 *March.25/2025*
 <br>
 - Early morning walk to the Tamagawa.
 More crows.
-They seem to just si in a nearby tree and wait until I leave before they start eating the nuts I leave.
+They seem to just sit in a nearby tree and wait until I leave before they start eating the nuts.
 Understandable.
 - Worked on the Paint Story.
 Item interactions all hooked up properly.
 Even worked a bit on the ending sequence for this chapter.
 - Added flock behaviour that follows the mouse.
 I'm really looking forward to polishing up this ending.
 I have the vision in my head, but I think creating a mood board for this (and all other endings) would be a good idea.
-I'm thinking this will be chapter to use for a demo.
+I'm thinking this will be the chapter to use for a demo.